-Seniors, including postgraduates, who are in jeopardy of failing a yearlong course, may be asked to withdraw from the school.
+Seniors, including postgraduates, who are in jeopardy of failing a yearlong course may be asked to withdraw from the school.
+Williston does not offer part-time or hybrid enrollment; the school also will not grant diplomas to students who do not complete their senior year at the school.